USS Avenge (AM-423): Commissioned as a new minesweeper

-First “Med” cruise
+First Med cruise

 On 6 September, Avenge sailed for the Mediterranean.
-Her ports of call during that deployment with the U.S. 6th Fleet included Gibraltar; Barcelona, Spain; Nice, Cannes, and Toulon, France; Monaco; Valletta, Malta; Naples, Italy; and Palma de Mallorca, Balearic Islands.
+Her ports of call during that deployment with the United States Sixth Fleet included Gibraltar; Barcelona, Spain; Nice, Cannes, and Toulon, France; Monaco; Valletta, Malta; Naples, Italy; and Palma de Mallorca, Balearic Islands.
 The ship left Gibraltar on 17 January 1956 and arrived back in Charleston on the 31st.
 Following leave and upkeep, the ship sailed on 9 April for the coast of Nova Scotia and participated in minesweeping operations off Halifax before getting underway on 14 May to return to her home port.

 North Atlantic operations

 The vessel operated for two months in the Charleston area, then left on 16 July to return to Canadian waters.
 She spent two months assisting in survey and beach clearance operations in connection with DEW line radar sites.
-The ship left St. Johns, Newfoundland, on 4 September, and arrived back in Charleston on 11 September.
+The ship left St. John's, Newfoundland, on 4 September, and arrived back in Charleston on 11 September.

 Second Med cruise

 Avenge returned to Argentia, Newfoundland, on 15 January 1957, took part in cold weather minesweeping operations, and then got underway for New York on 30 January.
 She touched at Charleston on 7 February and held local operations through 29 August.
 On that day, the minesweeper sailed for the Mediterranean.
-After reaching Gibraltar, she visited Valletta, Malta; Suda Bay, Crete; Kos Island, Greece; Gaeta and Naples, Italy; and Izmir, Turkey.
+After reaching Gibraltar, she visited Valletta, Malta; Suda Bay, Crete; Kos Island, Greece; Gaeta and Naples, Italy; and İzmir, Turkey.
 While deployed with the 6th Fleet, she conducted joint exercises with the Italian Navy at Gaeta.
 She also held combined operations with the Royal Navy at Malta in January 1958.
 After five months in the Mediterranean, Avenge returned to Charleston on 13 February.